+Coat.
+Jacket.
+Jacket.
+Coat.
 For many, these terms are interchangeable.
 And we don’t have a problem with that.
 But as the maker of both coats and jackets, (and parkas — we’ll get to that later) we do have a hard opinion on the matter.
-Which is:

-How does that work?
-It’s a question of length.
-Jackets are shorter.
+At a basic, all-encompassing level, coats are heavy & come down to the hip or longer, while jackets are light & stop at hip length, but there are plenty of variants that ride the line between coat and jacket.
 Think of where styles like a denim jacket, bomber jacket or quilted barn jacket fall.
 While lengths are different for men and women’s outerwear, they generally hit around or just below the waist.

 Now think of a coat.
 Something like a down coat, a trench coat or a peacoat.
 These pieces of outerwear fall lower, anywhere from mid-thigh to even below the knee.
 This allows them to function as heavier-duty pieces of outerwear.